Last updated 7th July, 2018

 She went on to study at California Polytech, majoring in ornamental horticulture.
 While studying, Laci met Scott at a café in Morro Bay.
 By December 1996, Scott and Laci had announced their engagement.
 They married on August 9th, 1997 and a few months later, Laci had graduated from college.
 Both husband and wife had made a decision to delay starting a family during the first few years of their marriage, but in December of 2000, Laci became determined to have a child.
 After trying for almost two years, Laci and Scott announced their pregnancy in May 2002.

 Friends and family all regarded the Petersons as an ideal couple, very much in love.
 With a baby on the way, it seemed as though Scott and Laci were becoming the perfect family.

-On December 23rd 2002, Laci and Scott had visited with Laci’s half-sister.
-Once they were home, Laci had spoken on the phone to her half-sister around 8:30pm.
-Shortly after 10:15am on the 24th December, a neighbour found the Peterson’s dog running around the street, wearing a collar and a muddy leash, so returned the pet to the Peterson’s yard.
+On 23 December 2002, Laci and Scott had visited with Laci’s half-sister.
+Once they were home, Laci had spoken on the phone to her half-sister around 8:30 pm.
+Shortly after 10:15 am on 24 December, a neighbor found the Peterson’s dog running around the street, wearing a collar and a muddy leash, so returned the pet to the Peterson’s yard.

 Scott, who had been out fishing all day, returned home on Christmas Eve to an empty house.
 Although Laci’s car was still in the drive, and her belongings were sat on the kitchen table, Scott didn’t immediately assume that his wife was missing.
 Some reports state that Scott washed his clothes, ate some pizza, cleaned up the kitchen and took a shower before calling Laci’s half-sister to see if his wife was with her.
 When told that she wasn’t, Scott stated: “Laci’s missing”.